Mean Dimension & Jaworski-type Theorems: Aperiodic finite dimensional systems have the marker property

 \section{Aperiodic finite dimensional systems have the marker property}

-In \cite[Theorem 3.1]{BC04} a certain Tower Theorem was proved for $C^{1}$-diffeomorphism on manifolds.
-We present a partial generalization to the setting of homeomorphisms of metric compacta: \begin{thm} Let $(X,T)$ be an aperiodic finite dimensional t.d.s, then $(X,T)$ has the marker property. \end{thm} In order to prove the preceding theorem, we generalize the Lemma 3.7 on p.
+We present a partial generalization of the Bonatti-Crovisier tower theorem (\cite[Theorem 3.1]{BC04}), proven for $C^{1}$-diffeomorphism on manifolds, to the setting of homeomorphisms of metric compacta: \begin{thm} Let $(X,T)$ be an aperiodic finite dimensional t.d.s, then $(X,T)$ has the marker property. \end{thm} In order to prove the preceding theorem, we generalize Lemma 3.7 on p.
 60 of \cite{BC04}.
 We do not assume $(X,T)$ is aperiodic but only that $P$ is closed.
 This is exploited in \cite{Gut12b}.
 For the purposes of Theorem \ref{thm:finite dimensional has local marker property} the reader is of course free to assume $P=\emptyset$.